aakarshrigaps/OnblickAutomationDocs/docs/getting-started/setting-up.md

 ---

 The environment in which tests run can be configured through the `Environment.cs` file.
-By default, the environment is set to `demo`.
+Environment [:octicons-goal-24:](../getting-started/conventions.md/#default) is `demo`.

 ### Updating the Environment Configuration